GoogleCloudPlatform/cloud-builders/curl/README.md

 For details, visit https://hub.docker.com/r/curlimages/curl.

-Note that `curlimages/curl` executes as special user `curl_user` and thus may not echo be suitable for all purposes.
+Note that `curlimages/curl` executes as special user `curl_user` and thus may not be suitable for all purposes.

 Alternatively, image `launcher.gcr.io/google/ubuntu1604` is maintained by Google, has `curl` installed, and executes as `root`.